Two new competitors have entered Tesla’s space of late. Is TSLA still the best electric vehicle stock among them?

-Admittedly, it’s no longer early for the company (everyone knows its name), but the chart is still strong, hitting new highs this week as the company finished the second quarter with a burst of productivity, so you can’t say this run is over.
-Of the three, it’s still clearly the best electric vehicle stock to buy today.
+Admittedly, it’s no longer early for the company (everyone knows its name), and there’s been a lot of selling of late after a huge run.
+But of the three, it’s still clearly the best electric vehicle stock to buy today.

 Which electric vehicle stock do you invest in?
 Leave a comment below and let’s talk about it.

 *This post has been updated from an original version, published in 2020.